pluralsight/guides/published/big-data/distributed-graph-computation-as-simple-as-it-gets-with-apache-storm/article.md

 Please notice that we do not want tasks to be spawned on-demand with no control!
 Too many tasks (i.e. threads) will introduce over-parallelism and possibly cause our cluster to “slow down” and eventually become unresponsive.

-Before you use Storm's parallelizing capabilities, **consider the degree of parallelism you are trying to achieve and the resources available**.
+Before you use Storm's parallelizing capabilities, consider the **degree of parallelism you are trying to achieve, given available resources**.

 Given that we have 3 Storm worker nodes, and we deploy a topology with a single spout with degree of parallelism set to 2 and 5 bolts with degree of parallelism set to 2 for each &mdash; we will have storm spawn 2 tasks for the spout and 5 * 2 = 10 tasks per the bolts.